tokamak-network/darius-tutorial/standard-bridge-custom-token/README.md

 ```

 Entering the above command will open a terminal for that network.
-Tokens can be distributed to L2 with the following command.
+Tokens can be distributed to Darius L2 with the following command.

 ```
 l2CustomERC20Factory = await ethers.getContractFactory("L2CustomERC20")